takram-design-engineering/three-geospatial/packages/clouds/README.md

 shapeDetailTexture: Data3DTexture | Procedural3DTexture | null = null
 ```

+Same as [shapeTexture, shapeDetailTexture](#shapetexture-shapedetailtexture), except that it does not accept URLs and no default texture will be loaded.

 #### turbulenceTexture

 ```ts
 turbulenceTexture: Texture | ProceduralTexture | null = null
 ```

+Same as [turbulenceTexture](#turbulencetexture), except that it does not accept URLs and no default texture will be loaded.

 #### stbnTexture

 ```ts
 stbnTexture: Data3DTexture | null = null
 ```

+Same as [stbnTexture](#stbntexture), except that it does not accept URLs and no default texture will be loaded.

 ### Scattering